curtp/the_oracle/README.md

 # The Oracle
 Discord bot providing answers to questions

 This is a work in progress and not ready for general use.
 Message me if you'd like to try it out.
-There is a very limited number of servers at this time.
+There is a very limited number of servers allowed at this time.

 ## How It Works
 The oracle works off of lists of entries.
 It is up to the server owners to